schandrachary/AutonomousVehicles/README.md

-# AutonomousVehicles
+# Autonomous Vehicles Nano Degree
-Udacity Nano-Degree program on Autonomous Vehicles
+Udacity Nano-Degree program on Autonomous Vehicles.
+There are several projects in this nanodegree and each project has its own branch.
+All of these branches can be found within [AutonomousVehicles](https://github.com/schandrachary/AutonomousVehicles) repository.
+Listed below is brief description of each of those projects.

 ## Lane Line Detection